 Keep all adult medications and vitamins far out of reach of children.
 Do not leave pill bottles out or open and store them way above kids’ reach.
-Additionally, kid vitamins are harder to overdose on and are less likely to cause damage than adult vitamins.
+Additionally, buy kid vitamins for your kid.
+Kid vitamins are harder to overdose on and are less likely to cause damage than adult vitamins.
 Choose a good kid vitamin your little one can take regularly to fill in any nutrient gaps.

-Finally, it can be hard to include the right balance of vitamins your kids need through food alone.
-Therefore, it’s always important to provide good, balanced meals for your little ones.
+Finally, it is hard to include the right balance of vitamins your kids need through food alone.
+Therefore, provide good, balanced meals for your little ones.
 Because of dietary differences, families who are vegetarian or vegan may need to rely on supplements for some vitamins.
 Additionally, if your child has bad eating habits or poor access to healthful food, they may require supplements.

 For those interested in the minimum RDA (Recommended Dietary Allowances), refer to this National Academies chart.

-Also, head to your local lab for a test identify if you or your child are deficient.
-If you choose to use supplements, it is still important to maintain good health in other ways.
+Also, go to your local lab to test if you or your child are deficient.
+If you choose to use supplements, it is important to maintain good health in other ways.
+Eat a healthy diet full of color.
+Educate yourself on nutrient requirements.
 And, as always, keep all supplements out of the reach of children.

 Check back in on our blog series for a more in-depth look, including the following: